-We’re here today to bring you up to speed on our most recent investigations into the Land of Green Ginger crates found underneath the City of Hull earlier this year.
+We’re here today to bring you up to speed with our most recent investigations into the Land of Green Ginger crates found underneath the City of Hull earlier this year.

 So, let’s start from the beginning…

+[0.48 – cut to Land of Green Ginger establishing shots (Sodium)]

 During public realm works in Hull city centre in February 2017, workmen stumbled upon a previously undiscovered vault underneath the junction of Land of Green Ginger and Whitefriargate.

+[1.10 – cut to Fuzzy Crate Image]

 The vault was packed full of hundreds of crates all stamped with the words ‘To Hull from Land of Green Ginger.’

+[1.16 – cut pause]

+[1.21 cut back to actors]

+We were called in to take a look, and so Antony and Alison, two of our founders,

+[1.28 – cut to crate discovery footage]

-We were called in to take a look, and so Antony and Alison, two of our founders, went down into the vault and decided to open one of the crates to see what was inside.
+went down into the vault and decided to open one of the crates to see what was inside.

+[1.36 Cut pause in speech]

 The contents, whatever they were, immediately disappeared and the words ‘Acts of Wanton Wonder are coming’ were left burnt onto the inside of the lid of the crate.

+[1.50 – cut pause in speech]

+[1.54 – cut to actors]

-We weren’t entirely sure what this meant, but we were fascinated and knew then that something exciting was afoot, so we agreed to take the crates away to investigate further.
+We weren’t entirely sure what this meant, but we were fascinated and knew then that something exciting was happening [Cut 2.02 – 2.08 - so we agreed to take the crates away to investigate further.]

-The first thing of significance we found was a riddle in a bottle in one of the crates in mid-April.
+The first significant thing we found – in a bottle in one of the crates in mid-April – was a riddle.
 We struggled to solve it, so we asked our followers on Facebook to help us out.
 Eventually we worked out that the riddle alluded to the legend of the 7 Alleys.
-For those who don’t know, there is an area in East Hull, where there are 6 real alleys.
-Local legend has it that a mysterious and magical 7th alley, populated by ghosts and strange phenomena, sometimes appears.
+[Cut 2.31 – 2.52 - For those who don’t know, there is an area in East Hull, where there are 6 real alleys.
+Local legend has it that a mysterious and magical 7th alley, populated by ghosts and strange phenomena, sometimes appears.]

+[Cut pause in speech before 2.54]

 There were also references to East Park in Hull.
 This led us to believe that the 7 Alleys were going to come to life, and perhaps we’d find them in East Park.

-We quickly sent invitations to people in East Hull to join us on our search for the 7 Alleys at East Park, not really knowing what we’d find or whether people would want to come.
+We quickly sent invitations to people in East Hull to join us in our search for the 7 Alleys at East Park, not really knowing what we’d find or whether people would want to come.

-Land of Green Ginger marks appeared around East Park and a carriage drawn by two beautiful black horses was spotted making its way around the area in the weeks leading up to the search.
+[Cut 3.24-3.48 - in the weeks leading up to the search, Land of Green Ginger marks appeared around East Park [IMAGE OF LOGG MARKS/FOOTAGE OF ALLEY IN EAST PARK – FEET FIRST FOOTAGE] and a carriage drawn by two beautiful black horses was [HORSE AND CARRIAGE IMAGE and SCROLL IMAGES] spotted making its way around the area.
 We knew something amazing was going to happen.

+[3.50 - Cut to 7 Alleys footage and use key words below to match specific scenes.
+Until 4.26 – overlaying below speech]

 Over four nights at the beginning of May thousands turned up to East Park to join us on our search for the 7 Alleys.
-There was fire and wonder and surprise as we journeyed into another world, inhabited by people who we’d never see in real life.
-We took a trip down the 7 Alleys, heard the story of Bubblegum Boy and followed the White Lady as she showered us with confetti through the final alley.
+There was fire [Any fireworks or fire] and wonder and surprise as we journeyed into another world, inhabited by people who we’d never see in real life [2 guys on cart beckoning?].
+We took a trip down the 7 Alleys, heard the story of Bubblegum Boy [White balloons] and followed the White Lady [Woman on spinny thing with fireworks confetti] as she showered us with confetti through the final alley.

+[4.31 – cut to actors.]